13 Rules of Etiquette All Good Neighbors Need to Follow

 Learn Your Neighbors’ Names

 This is Good Neighboring 101 but you’d be surprised how many people have lived next to someone for years and don’t know the first thing about them.
 Good neighbors will make the little extra effort to learn their neighbors’ names and a few things about their lives, like how long they’ve lived in the area, where they work, or if they have kids or pets, Tsai says.
 The payoff can be great.
 It will make you feel more connected to those around you but it can also help make your neighborhood safer—neighbors who know each other are more likely to watch out for each other.
 One of the best defenses against a home break-in is a neighbor who knows your schedule and notices something out of the ordinary.
-Check out 15 more ways you can be a good neighbor.

 Pick up Your Dog’s Poop